 Raj Mariwala is the director of Mariwala Health Initiative, which supports organisations in India to provide mental health services to all.
-We interviewed them as part of our #PassTheMic campaign.
-Here’s some of what they had to say.
+We interviewed her as part of our #PassTheMic campaign.
+Here’s some of what she had to say.

 COVID has shown a lot of the fault lines in our health systems, particularly around leaving people behind.

 We’re only as strong as the system is.
 So if it’s built for a certain type of person, and we know that COVID affects marginalised communities disproportionately, we need to make some structural changes in a coordinated global fashion.
 This means ensuring everyone is protected, not just the privileged.